 GDP Annual Growth Rate in Uruguay averaged 2.04 percent from 1998 until 2021, reaching an all time high of 10.50 percent in the second quarter of 2010 and a record low of -12.50 percent in the second quarter of 2020.
 This page provides the latest reported value for - Uruguay GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Uruguay GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-GDP Annual Growth Rate in Uruguay is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Uruguay to stand at 2.40 in 12 months time.
-In the long-term, the Uruguay GDP Annual Growth Rate is projected to trend around 3.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Uruguay is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Uruguay to stand at 3.00 in 12 months time.
+In the long-term, the Uruguay GDP Annual Growth Rate is projected to trend around 3.10 percent in 2022 and 3.00 percent in 2023, according to our econometric models.